radiovisual/keeli/src/rules/no-malformed-keys/README.md

 All of the delimited segments in this key: `some_super`, `duper_deeply`, `super_nested` and `message` will all need to match your specified naming convention to be considered valid.
 If for some reason you are not satisfied with these rules, then you can always [use your own validation function](#provide-your-own-validation-function)

+> [!IMPORTANT]
+> When nested JSON structures are "flattened", keeli will use a period character (e.g., `.`) to concatenate the keys (see example above).
+When keeli runs its validations on your period-delimited keys it will try to ensure that each value in-between the periods match the naming convention you are using (i.e., `camel-case`, `snake-case`, etc).
+So be careful to maintain your naming convention in-between your own use of periods, if you choose to use them in your keys.
+If you pass in your own custom validation function, you will get the entire flattened key to handle how you choose.

 ## Example Configuration

 Simple configuration where you just supply the severity level of `error` | `warn` | `off`: